cloudaloe/data-obtainer/README.md

 It's OK to change the configuration in between runs.

 ### Prerequisite Permissions (MySQL)
 To pull metadata, information_schema access for the relevant schema is necessary.
-This can only be accomplished by providing read access to the database.
+This can only be accomplished by providing read access to the database schema.
 E.g. by using:
 <code> GRANT SELECT ON db-name.* TO user-name; </code>  whereas if desired, a new MySQL user can be first defined for this program, e.g. via <code> CREATE USER user-name IDENTIFIED BY 'password'; </code>.

 ### Security Considerations (Operating System)
 This program needs to authenticate to MySQL.
 Unless MySQL authentication plugins are employed, a user name and password need to be available to it.
 At present those are supplied via the configuration file described above.
 They may also appear in this program's log or error traces.
 It is therefore highly recommended to restrict access to this program's installation directory to trusted users, or to employ a stronger MySQL authentication mechanism via MySQL authentication plugins.